Guided Meditations for your spiritual growth

 - Learn to consciously intuitively move and direct attention with intention.

-This could be sights, sounds, tastes, feelings that are dominant.
+This could be sights, sounds, tastes, feelings.
 This is why people are not aware of the subtle streams of data available to us.
-Like intuition, which is a subtle stream of data.
+Like intuition, which offers a subtle stream of data.

-- Attention determines what data/information is available to your consciousness.
+- Attention determines what information is available to consciousness.

 - Attention with intention directs your focus – what I call your Focal Awareness Point.